The Little Child Within You

 Samuel was not from the tribe of Levi, of the priests; his father, Elkanah, being “an Ephramite” (1:1).
 Samuel “ministered to the Lord” (2:11) in the spirit of God’s word to all the nation of Israel, when He had delivered them out of Egypt and called them, saying “you shall be to Me a kingdom of priests and a holy nation” (Exodus 19: 6).

-It took a little child, Samuel, to be simple and pure enough to, from the heart and without fear, draw near to God, seeing the sacred rituals, and to Whom all things pointed, beyond the rituals, that he might truly minister “to Me.”
+It took a little child, Samuel, to be simple and pure enough, from the heart and without fear, to draw near to God, seeing beyond the sacred rituals, and to Whom all things pointed, that he might truly minister “to Me.”

 Let us take our lead from Samuel here.
 Let us become God’s little trusting and loving children, His inner court priesthood, and let us minister to our Lord in His presence, saying “yes” with our lives to our Lord Jesus Christ, Who has made us “to be a kingdom, priests to His God and Father” (Revelation 1:6).

-May the little child within you lead you today, from your heart and without fear, into the presence and the embrace of your Abba Father’s love.
+May the little child within you lead you today, from your heart and without fear, into the presence and the embrace of your Abba Father’s love as you minister to the Lord.
 In Jesus’ name, Hallelujah!